chonkie-inc/ChoMCP/README.md

 # 🦛 ChoMCP 🔌

-_ Plug in the chunking hippo! 🦛 Chunking over an MCP server._
+_Plug in the chunking hippo! 🦛 Chunking over an MCP server_

 </div>